PedroConcejo/backend_base/README.md

 ### CREATE DEFAULT DATABASE

-You can generate a default database in your server anytime with:
+You can generate a default database in your developer server anytime with:

 ```
 $ npm run seed